 I will continue to write full reviews for ARCS; the books I receive from authors, publishers and PR organisers.

-Three Mages and a Margarita (The Guild Codex: Spellbound #1) by Annette Marie
+Title: Three Mages and a Margarita by Annette Marie

 Broke, almost homeless, and recently fired.
 Those are my official reasons for answering a wanted ad for a skeevy-looking bartender gig.

-It went downhill the moment they asked for a trial shift instead of an interview–to see if I’d mesh with their “special” clientele.
+It went downhill the moment they asked me to do a trial shift instead of an interview--to see if I'd mesh with their "special" clientele.
 I think that part went great.
-Their customers were complete jerks, and I was an asshole right back.
-That’s the definition of fitting in, right?
+Their customers were complete dickheads, and I was an asshole right back.
+That's the definition of fitting in, right?

 It turns out this place isn't a bar.
 It's a guild.
 And the three cocky guys I drenched with a margarita during my trial?
 Yeah, they were mages.
 Either I'm exactly the kind of takes-no-shit bartender this guild needs, or there's a good reason no one else wants to work here.